Customer Data Privacy checklist for small business owners.

 Regardless of the size or nature of your business, the principles in this article will help you protect your customers’ personal information.Tweet this

-Below is a privacy checklist that can help you build a comprehensive and effective privacy plan in seven simple steps:
+Below is a customer data privacy checklist that can help you build a comprehensive and effective privacy plan in seven simple steps:

 1. Conduct a data privacy audit.